Design comparison

 1 - On screens smaller than

-- @ManaIsraelPosted about 2 years ago
+- @ManaIsraelPosted over 2 years ago

 This comment was deleted about 2 years ago

-0@ErayBarslanPosted about 2 years ago@ManaIsrael I don't think answer is that simple for units because each has different behavior and use cases.
+0@ErayBarslanPosted over 2 years ago@ManaIsrael I don't think answer is that simple for units because each has different behavior and use cases.
 When it comes to choosing rem/px for font-size, that's totally up to the preference since

 1rem = 16px